-**Check out our list of all hidden gems in Big Sur!**
+**Check out our list of all Hidden Gems in Big Sur!**

-About the Library:
+About the Henry Miller Library

 I unfortunately did not visit when anything was going on so I did not get to experience the stage lit up or the library at its best.
 Either or, this whole area is so breath-taking to me that I was still completely satisfied with my visit.
 I had not known of Henry Miller before visiting and so I have some researching to do about this allegedly great and inspiring man.